hasnu0406/SGD-Classifier/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import Necessary Libraries and Load Data
+1. Load the Iris dataset and create a DataFrame with feature names and target labels.
-2. Split Dataset into Training and Testing Sets
+2. Separate the data into features (`X`) and target (`y`).
+3. Split the data into training and testing sets with an 80-20 ratio.
-3. Train the Model Using Stochastic Gradient Descent (SGD)
+4. Initialize a Stochastic Gradient Descent (SGD) classifier and train it on the training data.
-4. Make Predictions and Evaluate Accuracy
-5. Generate Confusion Matrix
+5. Predict the target values for the test set.
+6. Calculate and display the model's accuracy.
+7. Compute and display the confusion matrix for the predictions.

 ## Program:
 ```Python